jolleyDesign/search-cli/README.md

 | `-g, --google` | Searches using Google (default) |
 | `-d, --duck` | Searches using DuckDuckGo |
 | `-b, --bing` | searches using Bing |

+# Reccomendations
+I reccomend setting an alias in your shell to shorten the `search` keyword, if you use this tool often.